bahrus/be-linked/README.md

 <host-element>
     #shadow
     <input be-linked='
-        Link readOnly property of host to local readOnly property.
+        Link read only property of host to local read only property.
     '>
 </host-element>
 ```